 Pryanco AMPCO presumed to be manufactured by Pryanco

-This Chime marked AMPGO is presumed to be manufactured by Pryanco because of it’s resemblance to their other cast cover chimes.
+This Chime marked AMPGO is presumed to be manufactured by Pryanco because of its resemblance to their other cast cover chimes.
+The original mechanism is identical to other two note Pryanco chimes.
 Perhaps AMPGO was a private label or merely some code in the mold.
 This cover is not shown in any known Pryanco Catalogs or ads.

-When sent to the Museum, all that remained was a fabulous art deco stye cover under several layers of latex wall paint.
+When the first example was sent to the Museum, all that remained was a fabulous art deco stye cover under several layers of latex wall paint.